 - The iDOLM@STER.
 Hibiki stops in the middle of her swimming race with Makoto to catch a fish.

 - From Hyouka, Episode 12 has Chitanda, who has been tasked with asking the Student Council President to allow the Classic Literature Club to have an additional booth for the Cultural Festival.
 However, she just can't seem to make it there without being drawn in by all the various activities around her.

 - Muteki Kanban Musume:

-- Miki literally cannot focus in making deliveries without being distracted by helping stray dogs, beating Bit-Part Badguys or chasing insects.
+- Miki literally cannot focus on making deliveries without being distracted by helping stray dogs, beating Bit-Part Bad Guys or chasing insects.

-- Kayahara Sensei seems to take his responsibilities as a teacher and a Bully Hunter seriously, until he gets her Trademark Favorite Food and then forgets everything else.
+- Kayahara Sensei seems to take her responsibilities as a teacher and a Bully Hunter seriously until she gets her Trademark Favorite Food and then forgets everything else.

 - Yuzuko and Yukari from Yuyushiki are prone to this, often talking about one thing, then immediately switching the subject when another topic comes up.